-In the early 1960s, Marin County’s plan for coastal development envisioned a dramatic change for West Marin, including plans for a city with a population of 125,000 on the shores of Tomales Bay.
-If implemented the planned development would have ended a 150-year-old tradition of family farming.
+In the early 1960s, Marin County’s plan for coastal development envisioned dramatic changes for West Marin, including plans for a city with a population of 125,000 on the shores of Tomales Bay.
+If implemented, the planned development would have ended a 150-year-old tradition of family farming.
 Change seemed inevitable, and many farmers "read the writing on the wall" and agreed to put their farms up for sale.
-As “For Sale” signs started to line rural roadways farmers, environmentalists and other Marin citizens joined forces to do something about it.
+As “For Sale” signs started to line rural roadways, farmers, environmentalists and other Marin citizens joined forces to do something about it.

 Phyllis Faber tells the story of MALT’s founding: